-Before creating the new healthy habits such as getting the restful sleep and waking up early in the morning we should avoid food and drinks stimulants, e.g. caffeine.
+Before creating the new healthy habits such as getting the restful sleep and waking up early in the morning, we should avoid food and drinks stimulants, e.g. caffeine.
 They affect the brain chemistry and make changes to sleep patterns.

 Very often we feel overloaded with the accumulated stress emotions that prevent us from falling asleep easily.
-All of this affects our sleep stages and we may find ourselves without getting some quality sleep or any at all.
-Also, we may not wake up early in the morning and even when we succeed in it we would still feel groggy and emotionally, physically and mentally exhausted.
+All of this affects our sleep stages and we may find ourselves not getting some quality sleep or any at all.
+Also, we may not wake up early in the morning and even when we succeed in it, we would still feel groggy and emotionally, physically and mentally exhausted.
 So, here are some powerful and practical exercises and techniques you can do that will help you live, rise up and sleep better.